-ANAC develops rules to promote safety and the excellence of the Brazilian civil aviation market.
-The Agency enforces compliance with rules aiming to prevent accidents and improving the quality of services provided by air companies, civil aviation personnel and airports.
-ANAC also certifies and inspects aircraft, aircraft operators, aircraft manufacturers, aircraft maintenance organizations, airports, training organizations and civil aviation personnel.
+ANAC develops rules and enforces compliance to promote safety and excellence in the Brazilian civil aviation market.
+ANAC also inspects and certifies aircraft, aircraft operators, aircraft manufacturers, aircraft maintenance organizations, airports, training organizations and personnel to ensure compliance with established rules and regulations.
+Overall, ANAC’s goals are to prevent accidents and to improve the quality of services provided by air companies, civil aviation personnel and airports.

 ANAC certifies civil aircraft, aircraft manufacturers and its components, aircraft operators, aerodromes, training organizations, civil aviation personnel and aircraft maintenance organizations in order to verify if they comply with safety rules.
 Certification is a systematic process involving follow-up and evaluation for ensuring trust and compliance with requirements established by rules and regulations for all civil aviation regulated entities.
 Certification processes follow the Chicago Convention (1944) and are recognized by many countries with which Brazil has celebrated aviation cooperation agreements, such as the United States of America, Canada, Australia and countries from the European Union, South America and Asia.